-Skills: The general aim of this course is to provide students with knowledge related to the assessment. management and rehabilitation of clients in contact with the justice Opportunities will system. provided for students to develop therapeutic skills for assisting clients to move through the process of restorative justice, rehabilitation, and re-integration into society.
+Skills: The general aim of this course is to provide students with knowledge related to the assessment, management and rehabilitation of clients in contact with the justice system.
+Opportunities will be provided for students to develop therapeutic skills for assisting clients to move through the process of restorative justice, rehabilitation, and re-integration into society.

-SFB-400 Spiritual/Faith-Based Counselling
+SBC-400 Spiritual/Faith-Based Counselling